BoLeiChen/FLoc/README.md

 Coming Soon...

 ## Download Dataset
-You can download the dataset from [here](https://libdrive.ethz.ch/index.php/s/dvKdj8WhmZuIaNw).\
+You can download the Gibson dataset from [here](https://libdrive.ethz.ch/index.php/s/dvKdj8WhmZuIaNw).\
 The released Gibson Floorplan Localization Dataset contains three datasets <b>gibson_f</b>, <b>gibson_g</b> (four views of forward and geneneral motions) and <b>gibson_t</b> (long trajectories) as described in the paper.\
 The data is collected in [Gibson Environment](https://github.com/StanfordVL/GibsonEnv).
-For more detailed data organization please refer to the README of the dataset.

 Place dataset under the data folder:
 ```